The 7 Best Kitten Food for 202017 min read

 Because they are still growing, kittens need extra protein to develop strong muscles as well as extra fat to provide the energy needed to fuel their growth.

 They also need the perfect blend of nutrients to ensure that their bodies grow and develop properly.
+Adult cat food contains the same nutrients, but in different concentrations that may not support your kitten’s optimal growth and development.

 Here are some things to look for in a good kitten food: